 Several ticket options are available for the gamescom congress:

 The EU is forging ahead with projects to establish a Digital Single Market (DSM).
 One building block of this global initiative is the Digital Content Directive that aims to update and harmonize the law governing contracts for the provision of digital content, among other things by creating specific warranty rights and rules for "payment by data".
-The keynote provides an update on the contents of the draft directive and that status of the legislative process.Ulrich Kelber / Parliamentary State Secretary
+Another key element is the Copyright Directive which reforms key aspects of European copyright law.
+The keynote provides an update on the contents of the draft directives.Axel Voss / Member of the European Parliament

-Participants share lessons learned and experiences with the General Data Protection (GDPR) implementation process, and discuss strategies to overcome practical obstacles on the path to data protection compliance.
+Participants share lessons learned and experiences with the General Data Protection Regulation (GDPR) implementation process, and discuss the new challenges on the path to data protection compliance.

 The Video Game Bar Association is the premier international association whose members represent the industry’s leading practitioners in the interactive entertainment industry and other related fields.Interested in Becoming a Member of the VGBA?
 At this time, all members of the VGBA must be an attorney in good standing and either actively practicing in the video game and interactive entertainment industry or currently employed by a law school as a professor in specialized topics of the field.
 All prospective members must first submit an application to be peer certified as an active practitioner in the industry.